Prajjawal-Prayank/system-design/designPattern/builder/README.md

 General implementation of Builder Design Pattern. <br>
 The service has a director class which mintains the builder.
-The model and it's builder are defined separately.<br>
+The model and it's builder are defined as per needs.<br>
 <br><br>
 Some points to remember :- <br>
 - The model class itself has the builder class. <br>